andrewc2020/TDD-react-calculator/README.md

 This worked example includes a fix for the calculator which produced the wrong result for 3.25 / 2

 It produced the result 1.5.
-He had warned us that the calculator does not handle decimals well.
+He had warned us that the calculator does not handle decimals well!

 The correct result is 1.625.